Face Coverings and Vaccinations

 Yes.
-Professors will hold office hours as usual and will communicate specific instructions for participation to students at the beginning of the semester.
+Professors will hold office hours and will communicate specific instructions for participation to students at the beginning of the semester.

-Yes, our Academic Technology experts are training all faculty to use online education platforms and stand ready to assist faculty as needed.
+Yes, our Academic Technology experts have trained all faculty to use online education platforms and stand ready to assist faculty as needed.

 Individual professors will make these decisions for their reading groups.

 Cheating is a violation of the Honor Code and can lead to sanctions up to and including permanent expulsion from the law school.
 As with take-home exams in any other semester, we rely on the personal character and integrity of each student.